salab-yu/BU-CMP/Readme.txt

    ,18.69

 Running the Script
-- type the following in Anaconda prompt or command promot: cd path\to\your\directory
+- type the following in Anaconda prompt or command prompt in MS Windows: cd path\to\your\directory
 - then type as follows to run the code: python Bayesian_updating.py